-PGR12.3.3R At resubmission no PGR may be withdrawn without the opportunity to submit this additional work and have a further meeting with the reviewers.
+PGR12.3.3R At resubmission no PGR may be withdrawn without the opportunity to submit the additional work and have a further meeting with the reviewers.

-PGR 12.3.4R Continued unsatisfactory progress at resubmission, or failure to resubmit by the deadline specified without good reason, will result in withdrawal of registration on the award by RDAB, no further resubmission will be permitted.
+PGR 12.3.4R Continued unsatisfactory progress at resubmission, or failure to resubmit by the deadline specified without good reason, will result in withdrawal of registration on the award by the Taught and Research Degrees Award Board (RDAB), no further resubmission will be permitted.